eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     in order to ensure European interoperability.

--   The final EUDI Wallet certification implies a multiplication of certificates, however, the aim is to minimize this number to the extent possible.
+-   The final EUDI Wallet certification implies a multiplication of certificates, however, the aim is to minimise this number to the extent possible.

 -   The certification scheme should support a variety of different known